-Randy Meisner had an imposter causing chaos in Randy’s life for about ten years.
-The imposter is a con artist and gambler named Lewis Peter Morgan, and he was finally caught and arrested in 1998.
+The Randy Meisner imposter was finally arrested in February 1998 after causing chaos in Randy’s life for about ten years.
+The imposter is a con artist and gambler named Lewis Peter Morgan, and he was finally caught and arrested in San Francisco.
 However, before this guy was caught he had caused a lot of damage to Randy’s reputation with various scams.
-Hopefully people eventually found out it wasn’t actually Randy scamming people for money and guitars and that it was the impersonator.
+Hopefully people eventually found out it wasn’t actually Randy scamming people for money and guitars and that it was the fake Randy Meisner.
 The arrest happened just about a month after the Rock and Roll Hall of Fame Induction in 1998.

 Randy Meisner Imposter